storybookjs/ember/docs/writing-stories/play-function.md

 ## Querying elements

-If you need, you can also adjust your `play` function to interact with your component based on different parameters (e.g., role, text content).
+If you need, you can also adjust your `play` function to find elements based on queries (e.g., role, text content).
 For example:

 <!-- prettier-ignore-start -->